The number of phishing attacks against businesses and consumers has increased in recent years.

 - What does business insurance cover?

-This aggressive form of data theft and fraud can be financially disastrous, and it is vital that you and your customers are properly protected.
+This aggressive form of data theft and fraud can be financially disastrous, and it is vital that you and your customers are properly protected, especially now that even ‘fail-safe’ organisations like HMRC are falling victim to phishing attacks (read our guide to spotting a fake HMRC email whilst you’re here).
 So how can you safeguard yourself against phishing?

 What is phishing?